slipperyseal/jetpack/README.md

 ### 6502 to AVR cross assembler

-SID chip tunes are 6502 processor code and binary data which actually run on the Commodore 64.
+SID chip tunes are a block of 6502 code and data which actually run on a Commodore 64 or an emulator.
-Rather than try to squeeze a 6502 emulator on the AVR, Jetpack cross assembles the play routine and data.
+Rather than try to squeeze a 6502 emulator on the AVR, Jetpack cross assembles the 6502 code to AVR assembler.
-75 of the 6502s 151 instructions are mapped to AVR assembler with writes the SID chip intercepted.
+Many of the 6502s 151 instructions are mapped to AVR assembler with writes the SID chip intercepted.
-It searches execution paths to determine code block boundaries.
+Jetpack searches all execution paths to determine code block boundaries.
-While many 6502 instructions are implemented, there are more to be mapped.
 Special cases are also implemented to deal with self-modifying code.
+Not all instructions are yet implemented and some instructions can't easily be supported.

-The current implementation was written (at least initially) to cross-compile the `Monty On The Run` SID tune, to the AVR to run on the Monty Stereo SID Synth.
+Jetpack was originally written to cross-compile a single SID, `Monty On The Run`, so it can play on the Monty Stereo SID Synth.
+Other SIDs have been successfully converted.

 https://github.com/slipperyseal/monty